Honey bee vs yellow jacket: Which buzzes by you?

 Honey bees: The pollination powerhouses

-• Pollination: Honey bees are among nature's most prolific pollinators.
-By transferring pollen from one flower to another, they facilitate the reproductive process of plants, which is vital for the production of fruits, vegetables, and nuts.
-This pollination service supports the biodiversity of our ecosystems and is crucial for our food supply.
+• Pollination: Honey bees are among nature's most prolific pollinators, essential for the reproductive process of plants, which is vital for the production of fruits, vegetables and nuts.

-• Honey production: Beyond pollination, honey bees produce honey—a natural sweetener and food source packed with nutrients.
+• Honey production: Honey bees produce honey—a natural sweetener and food source packed with nutrients.
 Honey has been valued by humans for centuries for its flavor and medicinal properties.

 • Biodiversity support: The work of honey bees in pollination contributes significantly to the health and variety of plant life in an ecosystem, supporting a wide range of animal species dependent on these plants for food and shelter.